potahtml/pota/readme.md

 # pota

-pota is a small, pluggable, yet fully-featured Reactive Web Renderer, designed to work with web components and xmlns.
+pota is a small, pluggable, yet fully-featured Reactive Web Renderer, designed to work with html and xmlns.

 pota is compiler-less, allowing you to use it with an `html` function.
 It also includes a Babel preset for transforming `JSX` into fast and